CHOOSE YOUR ARS NETWORK LOCATION

 8. Water Heater Tank Size

-If your tank is too small, your home won't be energy efficient and will run out of hot water more quickly.
-Perhaps the device did its job when it was just you and your spouse.
+If your tank is too small, it will not be able to store enough hot water for your household needs.
+If this is the case, you’ll need a bigger water heater tank.
+A tank should provide enough hot water for your family, so that should be the basis of your decision as to the size.
 When your family expanded, however, so did the need for hot water and a lot more hot baths.
-This implies that it's time to upgrade the size of your hot water tank.
+This implies that it’s time to upgrade the size of your hot water tank.

 It's true that an electric water heater takes longer to heat up than a gas water heater.
 If this is the case, you'll need a bigger no-heated storage unit; it should solve the problem of no hot showers when no one is at home.